Prep wrestling report: Four champions push Geneseo to Western Big 6 crown

-QUINCY, Ill. — Fueled by four champions, two runner-ups and a handful of top-four finishes, Geneseo clipped Quincy 197-160 to win the Western Big 6 conference title in Quincy on Saturday.
+QUINCY, Ill. — Fueled by four champions, two runners-up and a handful of top-four finishes, Geneseo High School clipped Quincy 197-160 to capture the Western Big 6 Conference wrestling title in Quincy on Saturday.

 Rock Island finished third with 144 points while Moline placed fifth with 101.5 points.
 Alleman and United Township tied for seventh with 25 points apiece.
 It is the second year in a row the Maple Leafs stand atop the conference.

-Zachary Montez won his second conference title in a row with a dominant showing of a tech fall win in the quarters at 132 pounds, then a pair of 6-0 verdicts, the latest in the finals against Galesburg's 30-match winner Rocky Almendarez.
+Zachary Montez won his second conference title in a row with a dominant showing of a technical fall win in the quarters at 132 pounds, then a pair of 6-0 verdicts — the latest in the finals against Galesburg's 30-match winner Rocky Almendarez.

 Tim Stohl, runner-up last year at 220, broke through on Saturday with three pins to finish first.
 Tim Sebastian (106) and Josh Hock (152) combined for five falls to each win their first conference title.